network-lumen/blockchain/docs/modules/pqc.md

 ## Account Registry

 - Each account may register a single Dilithium key via `MsgLinkAccountPQC`.
-- The stored record contains the scheme identifier (currently `dilithium3`), the raw public key, and the timestamp (`added_at`) of the block that linked it.
+- The stored record contains the scheme identifier (currently `dilithium3`), the SHA-256 hash of the public key, and the timestamp (`added_at`).
+Full keys never live on-chain; they are provided alongside signatures and hashed/verified on demand.
 - Rotation is disabled by default to avoid silent key churn; governance can flip the `allow_account_rotate` parameter.
+- Linking is gated by two guards:
+  1. `min_balance_for_link` – required spendable ULUMEN balance before broadcasting `MsgLinkAccountPQC`.
+  2. `pow_difficulty_bits` – the transaction must include a nonce such that `sha256(pubkey || nonce)` has at least this many leading zero bits.

 Events emitted on successful linkage include the account address, scheme, and SHA-256 hash of the public key so that operators can index registry updates without storing full keys on-chain.